A FREE two-day faculty development course commissioned by Health Education England

 - Be advocates for multi-professional team training using simulation and be able to refer to its evidence base for patient safety

-- Applying educational theory to enhance teaching and learning using simulation
+- Apply educational theory to inform and shape pedagogic decisions using SBL

-- Learning from current research in healthcare and other industries to improve quality and efficacy.
+- Access research in healthcare and other industries to examine QI in learning and system integration

-Over a 3-6 month period following each Trainer course participants can opt to develop their skills and apply for the award of a Simulation Trainer Certificate.
+Over a 3 -12 month period following each Trainer-the-Trainer course participants can opt to develop their skills and apply for the award of a Simulation Trainer Certificate.
 To achieve this they need to show evidence of professional development in their use of clinical simulation following their initial training.
-Indicators of this include:
+Example of what such a portfolio will include are: